-Studies show that the private security industry in Australia has been growing at a steady rate, thanks to an increasing demand for solutions like electronic security and protection for cash-in-transit.
+Studies show that the private security industry in Australia has been growing at a steady rate, thanks to an increasing demand for solutions like electronic security, protection for cash-in-transit and security guard services.

 New players of different sizes are also joining the game, and the nation has seen an increase in locally and internationally-owned security companies.